djh1997/radar-work-experience/add.md

 ### Addition

-Likely the first way you'd have learnt addition would have been column addition for any non single digit numbers.
+Likely the first way you'd have learnt addition would have been column addition for any non-single digit numbers.

-For example if we wanted to add 105 and 27 we'd end up with a table that looked some thing like this.
+For example if we wanted to add 105 and 27 we'd end up with a table that looked something like this.

 |     | hundred's | ten's         | unit's |
 | --- | --------- | ------------- | ------ |